-The courses Professor Crumbaugh has taught at Mount Holyoke College have addressed a wide range of topics.
-The politics of filmmaking in Latin America, the idea of "underdevelopment" as it has been questioned in the Global South, cultural memory of the Spanish Civil War, and the films of Pedro Almodóvar are a few examples.
+The courses Professor Crumbaugh has taught at Mount Holyoke College have addressed subjects such as the politics of filmmaking in Latin America, the idea of "underdevelopment" as it has been questioned in the Global South, fascism, the films of Pedro Almodóvar, and the work of Michel Foucault.
 In general, his courses seek to foster critical thinking skills so that students not only learn about new people, places, and ways of thinking, but also gain the ability to pose sophisticated questions of their own.

 - "New Assistant Professors Add Depth and Breadth to MHC," College Street Journal, September 5, 2003